tenkabuto/brandon.zeroqualms.net/_posts/2017-04-02-prashad-analysis.md

 ---
 title: "Resolution of Prashad's Ambiguity Regarding Whether Polyculturalism Considers Humans to be Equal or Unequal"
 excerpt: "A few weeks ago I got into something less than a debate with one of my Professors regarding the following quote from Vijay Prashad's _Everybody Was Kung Fu Fighting_.
-This is is an analysis of both views (mine and my Professors).
+This is is an analysis of both views (mine and my Professor's).
 In the end, I saw how the Professor may have reached the conclusion that they did."
 tags: [philosophy, reading, debate, college]
 ---